-Metastatic breast cancer, or stage 4 breast cancer, has spread to other organs and may result in new symptoms.
-There’s no cure, but treatments are available and survival rates continue to improve over time.
+Metastatic breast cancer, or stage 4 breast cancer, means cancer has spread to other organs and may result in new symptoms.
+There’s no cure, but with treatment, survival rates continue to improve over time.

 If your doctor has made a diagnosis of metastatic breast cancer, this means that the cancer has advanced to what’s known as stage 4.